robertkovacs/Literate/Literate.md

 ### The codeblock title

 Here we create the title for the codeblock.
-For the title, we have to link to the definition (which is usually the current block, but sometimes not because of `+=`).
+For the title, we have to link to the definition (which is usually the current block, but sometimes not, because of `+=`).
 We also need to make the title bold (`&lt;strong&gt;`) if it is a root code block.

 ```d --- Write the title out ---
 @{Find the definition location}